 What to do when a senior dog won't eat

 When a senior dog won't eat, try making the food more appealing.
 Senior Tail Waggers suggests soaking your dog's dry kibble in water or broth before serving.
 Mixing in a scoop of senior recipe wet food can help, as can adding a small amount of something like cooked chicken or a scrambled egg.

 The best food for obese senior dogs

-If your dog has the opposite problem and has become obese, talk with your veterinarian to get a recommendation for a good dog food that is formulated to not contain too many calories.
+If your dog has the opposite problem and needs help with weight control, talk with your veterinarian to get a recommendation for a good dog food that is formulated to not contain too many calories.
 Talk with your vet to see if it is safe to increase the amount your dog is exercising.

-Can my senior dog eat regular dog food?
+Can my senior dog eat regular adult dog food?